halt-dos/hd-wiki-public/docs/enterprise/waf/incidents.md

 :::note Note
 Events are not verified via email or API.
 To recieve alerts, you have to create Alarms.
-All alarm triggers are notified to selected authorized users on the platform
+All alarm triggers are notified to selected authorized users on the platform.
 :::